 Post-operative rehabilitation with bracing and early movement reduces the risk of disabling stiffness.

 - Most common complication (38%)

 - May necessitate a more rapid program of rehabilitation

-- Manipulation under anaesthesia or arthrolysis in persistant cases betweeen 3-6 months
+- Manipulation under anesthesia or arthrolysis in persistent cases between 3-6 months

 - Laxity and instability (37%)